 This is an incredibly easy and straightforward fried zucchini recipe.
 The breading is very simple and allows you to put your own twist on it.

 Instead of cornmeal, you can definitely use all-purpose flour (or cake flour), although cornmeal does help make these fried zucchini chips much crispier.
-And if you love using cornmeal in your cooking, check out our pumpkin cornbread muffins and hot water Turkish cornbread too.
+And if you love using cornmeal in your cooking, check out our cornbread without flour too.

 You can also add additional spices and flavorings to either the cornmeal or the breadcrumbs.
 Our personal favorites include paprika, oregano, garlic powder, and some chili powder for a spicier chip.